HORPLYNO/datakit-smallholder-farmers-fall-2025/Challenge 5_ Financial Inclusion/Precious Enahoro/README.md

 This project explores how smallholder farmers discuss financial topics such as market prices, credit access, savings, and other non-farming livelihood concerns, to better understand their economic realities, challenges and opportunities for inclusion through financial tools, information to manage risk and investments in productivity.
 This analysis would inform Producer Direct's support for farmer entrepreneurship, market access, and rural financial systems.

 ## Research Questions
-- Question 1: What specific question are you trying to answer?
+- Question 1: What share of farmer questions relate to financial topics?
-- Question 2: What patterns are you looking for?
+- Question 2: How do financial questions vary across seasons and regions?
-- Question 3: What insights do you hope to provide?
+- Question 3: How do farmers express financial challenges and opportunities?

 ## Key Findings